• Skip to Content

 Student Success Policies

 The San José Evergreen Community College District (SJECCD) regards student success as the forefront mission.
 On January 22, 2013, the SJECCD Board of Trustees adopted its own student success definition and policy (BP 5050).
-Policies that not only uphold the State’s new mandates and the California Community College Board of Governors recently adopted title 5 regulations but embody a broader and more holistic definition of student success.
+Policies that not only uphold the State’s mandates and the California Community College Board of Governors adopted title 5 regulations, but embody a broader and more holistic definition of student success.

 SJECCD Student Success Definition